A great agency will establish a detailed brief with you before starting on your project.

 - Why you want a website.
 Be specific and be short.
-For example you could say “I want to reach a wider market by selling my skincare range online” or “I want to take online bookings for my classes”
+For example, you could say “I want to reach a wider market by selling my skincare range online” or “I want to take online bookings for my classes”

 Why one agency quotes you £5k and another £25k may seem a mystery to you and yet one agency’s idea of a thorough and complete job may differ significantly from another.

 Some agencies won’t work on small projects and some aren’t equipped to deal with larger and more complex projects.
-Don’t be afraid to reveal your budget, It is essential.
+Don’t be afraid to reveal your budget.

 A brief and a budget will help you get like-for-like quotations instead of just attracting agencies that may undercut prices but also undercut services.
 It helps if you break this down.
 Here’s some suggestions:

 If you can’t separate them just yet, don’t worry, but bear in mind you should budget for all of these things.
 Don’t think you can leave any of these things out if you want a successful website.

 5. Time Frame

 Are your team on hand to ensure the project runs smoothly at your end?
 When we start a new project, we ask our clients to help us with the following:

 - An ideal start and finish date

 Deadlines are also your responsibility, so check what will happen with your agency if you don’t send them what THEY need on time.

-Typically, our web projects take 3-4 months to complete if we have everything on time.
+Typically, our web projects take 2-3 months to complete if we have everything on time.
 Smaller ones can take much less.
 Here’s what you can allow for.

 - Planning and finalising the brief 2-3 weeks